Our board consists of the following faculty members:

 Marjolein holds an LL.M in Criminal Law (Leiden University 2007, summa cum laude).
 In 2015, she obtained her PhD in international criminal law from the VU University Amsterdam where she defended her dissertation on the casuistry of substantive international criminal law.
 In addition to her work at VU University Amsterdam, Marjolein is appointed deputy judge in the District Court of Rotterdam and was a visiting professional at the International Criminal Court in 2017.

-Maarten Bolhuis, PhD Candidate Criminology
+Maarten Bolhuis, Assistant Professor Criminology

 Maarten received his Criminology degree (cum laude) at the Faculty of Law, VU University Amsterdam in 2009.
 A year later, he received his degree in Political Science (Conflict Resolution and Governance) at the University of Amsterdam.
 Earlier, he has worked for Lawyers for Lawyers, a Dutch NGO.